MangelMaxime/Nacara/docs/nacara/directory-structure.md

 ├── package.json
 ```

-To understand it better, we present this overview describing each configuration:
+To understand it better, we present this overview:

 <table class="table is-narrow is-bordered is-vcentered">
     <thead>